NatashaPettinger/my-ttb/README.md

 ## About the Project

 Keeping track of your spirits manufacturing is a lot of work!
-This is the backend of a web app that records the data on your
+This is a fullstack web app that records the data on your
 * 🌾 raw materials inventories
 * 🛁 ferments
 * 🥃 distillations